kubernetes-sigs/gateway-api/site-src/concepts/use-cases.md

 In all cases, it's very important to bear in mind the [roles and personas] used in the Gateway API.
-The use cases presented here are deliberately described in terms of [Ana], [Charlie], and [Ian]: they are the ones for whom the API must be usable.
+The use cases presented here are deliberately described in terms of [Ana], [Chihiro], and [Ian]: they are the ones for whom the API must be usable.
 (It's also important to remember that even though these roles might be filled by the same person, especially in smaller organizations, they all have distinct concerns that we need to consider separately.)

 [roles and personas]:/concepts/roles-and-personas
 [Ana]:/concepts/roles-and-personas#ana
-[Charlie]:/concepts/roles-and-personas#charlie
+[Chihiro]:/concepts/roles-and-personas#chihiro
 [Ian]:/concepts/roles-and-personas#ian

 ## The Use Cases